mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 If you don't want to code it then you're a lazy fuck.
 Morally lazy.
 No, you fucking are.
 If you don't want to write code that might work for a minority of people in bad situations, then you're morally corrupt.
 I'm sick of coddling peoples feelings on this.
 Just grow a fucking moral spine, you shit.

 If, however, you're not ALLOWED to code it... well, that's still a shitty situation, but at least understandable.
 I've been there.
 I've had bosses who would not authorise devs to do PE "unless the client pays for it" (we did it anyway, when we could).

+That's capitalism for you.
+If it can fuck over a group of people and still make a profit, it'll do it.

+If your arguments against PE revolve around not having the time to do it, or not being allowed to do it, then your arguments are not with PE.
+They're with a shitty company that values money over people.
+They're with capitalism itself, which is either going to die, or eat the world.
+Stop whining about PE and start arguing against capitalism.

 ## It's all or nothing in my world